-Villefranche sur Mer ... my home away from home.
+Villefranche-sur-Mer ... my home away from home

 Further towards the harbour, restaurants of all styles line les petites rues.
 Although the old village itself is not large, it is a gastronomique delight.

-Luxury yachts float alongside simple local boats, fine restaurants line the wide promenade with tables on the water's edge, and the occasional exotic car shares the Quai de l'Amiral Courbet with happy visitors and locals.
+Luxury yachts float alongside simple local boats and fine restaurants line the wide promenade with tables on the water's edge.
+The occasional sportscar shares the Quai de l'Amiral Courbet with happy visitors and locals.
 With a vista around the bay to the Villa Rothschild and Villa Kerylos and beyond, this is a spectacular coastline.

 Discover charming architecture, worn shutters, wrought-ironwork, and colour everywhere.
-Shops, weekly brocante and food markets, and a terrific variety of beautiful restaurants and bistros makes relaxing for a week (or a month) in this place an absolute joy!
+A few shops, weekly brocante and food markets, and a terrific variety of beautiful restaurants and bistros makes relaxing for a week (or a month) in this place an absolute joy!

 And while you’re here, consider taking an immersion course at the Instituit de Francais, and really learn the language.
 I can highly recommend it for so many reasons.
-I truly feel that my grasp of the language continues to grow, 4 years on from that one month of study.
+I truly feel that my grasp of the language continues to grow, years on from that one month of study.
 It was the best gift I ever gave myself, and I certainly plan to do it again one day.

 Take a couple of minutes to enjoy this little video